CSS blend mode

 When using the background-blend-mode property, you can blend the background color or image of an element.
 Blend modes are defined as a value and they specify how to blend or mix the colors of the background image with the color, or other background images, behind it.

 On the other hand, the mix-blend-mode property specifies how the content of an element blends with its background and the content of its direct parent.
-Elements on overlapping layers will blend with those beneath it.
+Elements on overlapping layers will blend with those beneath them.
 In this case, it's important to mention the isolation property.
 It stops the elements with mix-blend-property from blending with the backdrop.

 Background-Blend-Mode